huggingface/transformers/docs/source/model_doc/rag.rst

 RAG models retrieve docs, pass them to a seq2seq model, then marginalize to generate outputs.
 The retriever and seq2seq modules are initialized from pretrained models, and fine-tuned jointly, allowing both retrieval and generation to adapt to downstream tasks.

-It is based on the following paper:

-Patrick Lewis, Ethan Perez, Aleksandara Piktus, Fabio Petroni, Vladimir Karpukhin, Naman Goyal, Heinrich Küttler, Mike Lewis, Wen-tau Yih, Tim Rocktäschel, Sebastian Riedel, Douwe Kiela
+It is based on the paper `Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks <https://arxiv.org/abs/2005.11401>`__ by Patrick Lewis, Ethan Perez, Aleksandara Piktus, Fabio Petroni, Vladimir Karpukhin, Naman Goyal, Heinrich Küttler, Mike Lewis, Wen-tau Yih, Tim Rocktäschel, Sebastian Riedel, Douwe Kiela.
-, Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks.

 The abstract from the paper is the following: